The Academy is governed by a board that includes members from the government, Catholic and Independent school sectors.

 The board has both advisory and decision-making responsibilities and is directly accountable to the Minister for Education for the performance of the Academy’s functions.

-The Academy's chief operating officer us responsible to the board for all policy and operational matters, and to the Secretary of the Department of Education for budgetary, personnel and other administrative matters.
+The Academy's chief executive officer is responsible to the board for all policy and operational matters, and to the Secretary of the Department of Education for budgetary, personnel and other administrative matters.

 Dr Toni Meath